The Great Confession

 She walked with purposeful determination for two miles through countryside that suddenly seemed full of hidden significance.
 Every tree could be a checkpoint, every bird a messenger, every cloud formation a coded signal about her next move.

 She stopped dead in the middle of the country road, looking around like someone who had just woken up in a foreign country without a passport.
-There was no logical reason for this journey.
-No planned meeting.
-No specific mission objective.

-She turned around and walked home, thoroughly confused by her own behavior but somehow convinced this had been an important reconnaissance mission that she simply wasn't cleared to understand yet.
+She turned around and walked home, thoroughly confused by her own behavior but somehow convinced that this had been an important reconnaissance mission that she simply wasn't cleared to understand yet.

 Instead, she was greeted by a small man with massive glasses that made him look like a scholarly owl who had been assigned desk duty by mistake.